jharwell/libra/docs/usage/configure-time.rst

    - ``NONE`` - All event reporting compiled out.

    - ``INHERIT`` - Event reporting configuration should be inherited from a parent project which exposes it.
+This is the default because it prevents cluttering compiler commands with #defines for projects which don't use it.

 .. cmake:variable:: LIBRA_ERL_EXPORT